SoniaHashim/runtimesystems/readme.md

 - *Runtimes*.
 	- [LuaJIT](https://luajit.org/install.html) is a just-in-time compiler for Lua.
 It is available both on its own and as part of the [Luapower distribution](https://luapower.com).
 Part of what makes LuaJIT interesting is that it claims to be "one of the fastest dynamic language implementations".
 	- There are several other Lua runtimes and distributions, but it appears that most are no longer maintained.
 See, for example: [Lua AIO](http://luaaio.luaforge.net/index.html), [murgaLua](http://www.murga-projects.com/murgaLua) and [wxLua](http://wxlua.sourceforge.net).

+### Week 3

+GOALS

+- *Understand the Lua interpreter.* Eventual aim is to add a superinstruction.